I Want To...

 How is the physician consent documented?

 On the JHM IRB website, on the Forms page, under Consent Forms, there is a form titled “Documentation of Physician Consent”.
-This form should be completed to include the study number, study title and PI, and signed and dated by the physician and the participant.
+This form should be completed to include the study number, study title and PI, and signed and dated by the physician-investigator or APP-investigator and the participant.
 In the most recent version of the JHM IRB consent form template, this form has been included as the last page of the template.
-If a non-physician consent designee conducts part of the consent discussion, the consent designee and participant should also sign and date on the standard signature page of the consent form.
+If a non-physician or non-APP consent designee conducts part of the consent discussion, the consent designee and participant should also sign and date on the standard signature page of the consent form.

 Can anyone other than a physician obtain consent if this policy applies to the study?